streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 You can download the latest version of `firehose-cosmos` [here](https://github.com/figment-networks/firehose-cosmos/releases), however we recommend you use the Dockerfile provided in the `firehose-cosmos` repository located [here](https://github.com/figment-networks/firehose-cosmos).

 As of the time of writing this, the latest release is v0.4.0, you can get a copy of this from [Figment's Docker Hub](https://hub.docker.com/r/figmentnetworks/firehose-cosmos/tags).
 The latest release will always be listed on the [Github Releases Page](https://github.com/figment-networks/firehose-cosmos/releases).
-Ensure you always use the most up to version of `firehose-cosmos` to ensure you have the latest functionality.
+Ensure you always use the most up to date version of `firehose-cosmos` to ensure you have the latest functionality.

 ```bash
 docker run --rm -it figmentnetworks/firehose-cosmos:0.4.0 /app/firehose help